 Narcissists will flatter you.
 Pay close attention to how they use flattery and not compliments; they use this tactic during the idealisation stages.
 They find out your needs, wants and desires, either from checking your social media, talking to others to find information about you.
-What feels like those deep heart to hearts, in the beginning, they are just gathering all information about you, first to hook you in, then to use your insecurities to exploit you.
+What feels like those deep heart to hearts, in the beginning, they are just gathering all the information they need about you, first to hook you in, then to use your insecurities to exploit you.
 They will flatter you, give you constant attention, plan a fake future with you.
 They will love everything you do and hate everything you hate.
-Once you are hooked on the constant attention, they’ll slowly take it away to make you work harder to get it again.
+Once you are hooked on that constant attention, they’ll slowly take it away to make you work harder to get it again.
 They will get you to tell them all your secrets, so they can further manipulate by one day using those very secrets against you, any way they can.

 They fish for compliments.
 They need to boost their self-esteem to help them keep their inflated ego going.
 They will fish for compliments from family, friends, coworkers, children, anybody they can, social media to keep their false selves and ego going.
-It’s more evident with an overt narcissist, but covert does this also.
+It’s more evident with an overt narcissist, but a covert does this also.

 They will set the environment.
 They will provoke you to get reactions, so they can blame you, play the victim or use the silent treatment to get you to do things you wouldn’t otherwise do, gaslighting you, so you are no longer sure of reality, often leaning on them for a reality check.
 They will create a topic or an atmosphere to provoke other emotional responses; they always have a hidden agenda.

 Sometimes in these situations, you have to keep diary’s so you can go back to check events, ask yourself, are they my feelings, or are they passing theirs onto me?